 NBA Playoffs Bucks-Hawks: Clint Capela's Status For Game 5

+Clint Capela will play in Game 5 of the Eastern Conference Finals, according to Chris Haynes of Yahoo!

-Clint Capela is questionable for Game 5 of the Eastern Conference Finals on Thursday evening in Milwaukee, Wisconsin, between the Atlanta Hawks and Milwaukee Bucks.
+According to Chris Haynes of Yahoo!
+Clint Capela will play for the Atlanta Hawks against the Milwaukee Bucks in Game 5 of the Eastern Conference Finals on Thursday night.

-The status of Capela for Game 5 can be seen in a Tweet that is embedded below from the Twitter account of the Hawks.
+The Tweet from Haynes can be seen in a post that is embedded below.

-The Milwaukee Bucks are 2-point favorites over the Atlanta Hawks for Game 5 in Milwaukee, according to FanDuel.
+The Milwaukee Bucks are 3-point favorites over the Atlanta Hawks for Game 5 in Milwaukee, according to FanDuel.

 Related stories on NBA basketball